-This feature allows you to set arbitrary parameters in the LINDO API, which is the solver engine used by What's Best!.
-In order to solve your model successfully, there may be rare occasions when you will need to set an API parameter that is not available through the normal What's Best! interface.
+This feature allows you to set arbitrary parameters in the LINDO API, which is the solver engine used by What'sBest!.
+In order to solve your model successfully, there may be rare occasions when you will need to set an API parameter that is not available through the normal What'sBest! interface.
 If this is found to be the case, you will be provided with a list of settings by a LINDO Systems Technical support representative after investigation of the model.
+Then, you should enter the parameter names and their values in the Parameters form.